jsntv200/redant-home/jobs/digital-business-analyst.md

 ## About Red Ant

 We’re a leading technical agency in Sydney, Australia.
 This page should tell you all you need to know about us and more.
 To start with, we have a core team of 35 – a mix of developers, designers and project managers.
-For technology, we use [Ruby on Rails](/ruby-on-rails/ "Ruby on Rails") and [ReactJS](/technology/reactJS/ "ReactJS").
-We apply the [ReactJS](/technology/reactJS/ "ReactJS").
+For technology, we use [Ruby on Rails](/ruby-on-rails/ "Ruby on Rails") and [React](/technology/react/ "React").
+We apply the [React](/technology/react/ "React").
 We’ve been around for a while (+18y) and in that time have worked on a wide variety of projects.
 Picking up quite a bit of know how and experience along the way.
 We specialise in creating and building [Digital Products](/blog/products/ "Digital Products").

 Take a look at [redant.com.au](redant.com.au "redant.com.au") for more on what we do.